Biden’s test: Sustaining unity as Ukraine war enters Year 2 - The Boston Globe

 Advertisement

-The U.S. resolve to stand up to Russia is also being tested by domestic concerns and economic uncertainty.

-Forty-eight percent of the U.S. public say they favor the U.S. providing weapons to Ukraine, with 29% opposed and 22% saying they’re neither in favor nor opposed, according to a poll published this past week by The Associated Press-NORC Center for Public Affairs Research.
-It's evidence of slipping support since May 2022, less than three months into the war, when 60% of U.S. adults said they were in favor of sending Ukraine weapons.
+Forty-eight percent of the US public say they favor the United States providing weapons to Ukraine, with 29 percent opposed and 22 percent saying they’re neither in favor nor opposed, according to a poll published this past week by the Associated Press-NORC Center for Public Affairs Research.
+It’s evidence of slipping support since May 2022, less than three months into the war, when 60 percent of US adults said they were in favor of sending Ukraine weapons.

-Further, Americans are about evenly divided on sending government funds directly to Ukraine, with 37% in favor and 38% opposed, with 23% saying neither, according to the AP-NORC poll.
+Further, Americans are about evenly divided on sending government funds directly to Ukraine, with 37 percent in favor and 38 percent opposed, with 23 percent saying neither, according to the AP-NORC poll.

 “Don’t look at Twitter, look at people in power," Senate Republican leader Mitch McConnell told the Munich Security Conference on Friday.
 “We are committed to helping Ukraine.”